Three Ways to Handle Gift Basket Leftovers

-That’s what you hope, especially if you’re new to this business.
-My suggestion is to realize that your hope won’t come true.
+That’s a shame, but true, especially if you’re new to this business.
+My suggestion is to realize that such a situation is inevitable.

-Every retailer has products in stock that sell slowly or don’t sell at all.
+Every retailer has products in stock that sell slowly or are simply non-sellers.
 Clearance aisles prove that fact.

 Parts of your inventory are going to be very popular (chocolates, cookies, beverages, cheeses, etc.), and other parts will flop.
 No one will want it.